Written by Anujith SinghPublished Updated

 Over-linked pages

-Pages with 30 or more internal links dilute the value of each link.
-The links become noise rather than signal.
-Reduce to the most relevant 5 to 10 and remove the rest.
+Pages with 30 or more internal links dilute value and confuse readers.
+Reduce to the most relevant 5 to 10.

 5